Capital Improvements Program (CIP)

 The Capital Improvements Program Review and Advisory Committee (CIPRAC) prioritizes CIP projects.

-Approximately 90% of the City's CIP projects are managed by the Public Works Department.
+Approximately 90% of the City's CIP projects are managed by the Engineering Capital Projects Department.
 The remaining projects are managed by the asset owners such as Public Utilities, Transportation & Storm Water, etc.

 CIP projects start out as infrastructure and capital improvement needs and are different in size and scope.
 Regardless if it is a street resurfacing job, a pipeline replacement, or construction of a police station, all CIP projects go through various engineering phases before becoming a fully functioning asset.
 This process is used by engineers and project managers to methodically plan, budget, design and finally construct each project.